 These people have the courage to be imperfect, the compassion to be kind to themselves first, and then to others, and are able to make connections as a result of authenticity.
 They are ready to be who they are rather than who they think they should be, and fully embrace vulnerability.

-In practical terms, this manifests in behaviours such as making sure that people can be themselves and feel a sense of belonging; including, respecting and valuing diverse perspectives, and committing to listening and asking questions.
+In practical terms, this manifests in behaviours such as making sure that people can be themselves and feel a sense of belonging; including, respecting and valuing diverse perspectives, and committing to being curious, to listening and asking questions.

-Wholehearted leaders understand that “trust is earned in the smallest of moments… through paying attention, listening, and gestures of genuine care and connection”.
+Wholehearted leaders understand that trust is earned by paying attention, listening and “gestures of genuine care and connection”.

-For example, if we return to curiosity and the armour of ‘having to be the knower’, Brown suggests three practical strategies for dealing with this behaviour, which can be applied to oneself or others:
+For example, when it comes to curiosity and the armour of ‘having to be the knower’, Brown suggests three practical strategies for dealing with this behaviour, which can be applied both to ourselves and others:

 - Name the issue: ask people to work on their curiosity and critical thinking skills (“clear is kind”).

 - Make learning ‘curiosity skills’ a priority: not everybody knows how to be curious.